 Your shares can be sold privately or on the public market.
-If sold privately, they’ll typically be available to founders, incorporators, directors, and/or private investors.
+If sold privately, they’ll usually be available to founders, incorporators, directors, and/or private investors.
 If sold publicly, they’ll be available to buy on the marketplace.
 If you go public, you’ll need to file quarterly stock reports with the U.S. Securities and Exchange Commission (SEC).

-If your corporation will be selling products or services that collect sales tax, you’ll also be required to apply for a sales tax license through the Wyoming Department of Revenue.
+If your Wyoming corporation will be selling products or services that collect sales tax, you’ll also be required to apply for a sales tax license through the Wyoming Department of Revenue.

 You should expect to pay at least $100 just to register your business.
 This does not include the cost of filing your annual report or obtaining special licensing.